residentsummer/residentsummer.github.io/_posts/2016-02-07-docker-somaxconn.md

 categories: docker
 ---

-*&lt;docker have changed the devops landscape, blah-blah-blah...&gt;*
+*&lt;docker has changed the devops landscape, blah-blah-blah...&gt;*

 Now, let's get to the practical aspects of running containers in production.